 There are some pickpockets in Heraklion, but the risk of being robbed is very low if you practice your common sense.
 Most visits pass without any trouble, but to feel safe, you should leave valuables in a safe place at your hotel.

 The only possible natural hazards in Greece are earthquakes and forest fires that may occur due to the extremely hot weather.

 There are some reports in recent years about sexual assault and rape in Heraklion, but violent crimes are generally rare here.
 Racially motivated attacks sometimes happen, so avoid being in dangerous areas during the night.

 TERRORISM RISK : LOW

 Even though many people wonder why Greece was not the target of the terrorist attacks in Europe, the possibility and the threat exists.
-There is no terrorist treat in Heraklion, but the attacks might happen anywhere in Greece, especially in the major cities.
-Terrorist usually attack in places frequented by foreigners, since they are the most crowded ones.
+There is no terrorist threat in Heraklion, but the attacks might happen anywhere in Greece, especially in the major cities.
+Terrorists usually attack in places frequented by foreigners, since they are the most crowded ones.